apache/incubator-hugegraph-ai/hugegraph-llm/README.md

     python3 -m hugegraph_llm.demo.gremlin_generate_web_demo
    ```

 7. After starting the web demo, the config file `.env` will be automatically generated.
-You can modify its content in the web page.
+You can modify its content on the web page.
 Or modify the file directly and restart the web application.

     (Optional)To regenerate the config file, you can use `config.generate` with `-u` or `--update`.
     ```bash